Frequently Asked Questions

 If you are curious to learn what affects the growth of your words to practice, check the related article: “Why do I see the same words again?”

-You cannot turn off unwanted words at the moment, but you can choose to learn only one course focus or Course Wizard course at a time, learn words from multiple courses, and whether or not to include new words from a focus.
+You cannot turn off unwanted words at the moment, but you can choose to learn only one Lingvist Deck or Custom Deck at a time, learn words from multiple decks, and whether or not to include new words from a deck.

-These settings are available when you select the course focus you want to learn.
+These settings are available when you select the Lingvist Deck you want to learn.